mntroshkin/differential_algebra/README.md

-# `differential-algebra` package
+# `differential_algebra` package

-The `differential-algebra` package is created to manipulate expressions in commutative and anticommutative free  differential algebras.
+The `differential_algebra` package is created to manipulate expressions in commutative and anticommutative free  differential algebras.

 ## Mathematical background